 "Lughnasa is also called Lughnasadh, Lunasa, Brón Trogain, Lunsadal, Laa Luanys, Calan Awst, and Gouel an Eost, and Alexei Kondratiev conjectures that the Celts of Gaul may have called this celebration Aedrinia (Kondratiev, 1998).
 The many names of the holiday show it's pan-Celtic character, and demonstrate that it could be found across the Celtic world.
 Several of the names for the holiday are references to the beginning of autumn or of the harvest."
 [1]

-It is during late summer, when the land is abundant with fruit and grain, when Lugh is most potent.
+It is during late Summer and early Autumn, when the land is abundant with fruit and grain, when Lugh is most potent.
 He transfers his power into the grain, creating the bounty of the harvest, and this is honored through rituals that involve blessing the first harvest or baking the first bread of the season.
 As the bounty of Lugh is celebrated, a shift in energy and activity is acknowledged as active growth begins to slow as the darker days beckon.

 The great Lúnasa assemblies in early Celtic culture varied across locales though they shared in common a celebration of both the first fruits of the land and the "ripened" talents of human society, which is why these great gatherings featured races, games, athletics and were also festivals of the arts.